Elias0127/ScavengerHunt/README.md

 Submitted by: **Elias Woldie

-**Scavenger Hunt** is an app is an engaging and interactive way for users to explore their surroundings by completing a series of photo-based tasks.
+**Scavenger Hunt** app is an engaging and interactive way for users to explore their surroundings by completing a series of photo-based tasks.
 Each task prompts the user to find and photograph specific items or locations, adding a fun and exploratory twist to everyday environments.

 Time spent: **10** hours spent in total